olivemckenzie2003/belly-button-challenge/README.md

-Bar Chart, Bubble chart.
-An individual's demographic information, Gauge Chart and Test Subject Id Number dropdown chart are all displayed in a dashboard
+Bar Chart, Bubble chart, an individual's demographic information box, Gauge Chart and a test Subject Id Number dropdown chart are all displayed in a dashboard